Mansi-Sun/pkydrip/content/english/pky60w.md

   <h3>Powerful Expansion, Easy to Build</h3>
   <p>Whether it's a small vegetable garden or a large agricultural base/landscaping project, the PKY-60W can handle it with ease.</p>
   <ul>
-    <li><strong>Flexible Station Expansion:</strong><p>The main board supports controlling 16 irrigation stations and can be easily upgraded to a maximum of 64 stations via expansion, meeting your growing demands.</p></li>
+    <li><p><strong>Flexible Station Expansion:</strong>The main board supports controlling 16 irrigation stations and can be easily upgraded to a maximum of 64 stations via expansion, meeting your growing demands.</p></li>
-    <li><strong>Broad Compatibility: </strong><p>Supports starting one water pump and is compatible with various solenoid valves.</p></li>
+    <li><p><strong>Broad Compatibility: </strong>Supports starting one water pump and is compatible with various solenoid valves.</p></li>
-    <li><strong>Open Integration: Supports RS485 and Modbus protocols: </strong><p>allowing you to seamlessly integrate the PKY-60W into existing automation systems or third-party platforms, quickly building your tailored smart irrigation solution.</p></li>
+    <li><p><strong>Open Integration: Supports RS485 and Modbus protocols: </strong>allowing you to seamlessly integrate the PKY-60W into existing automation systems or third-party platforms, quickly building your tailored smart irrigation solution.</p></li>
   </ul>
 </div>